AlexandrCalinin/reactProjects/Readme.md

-This is a common repository for all react projects
+This is a common repository for all react projects.